-The program will provide opportunities for the children to become selfsufficient, independent preschoolers.
+The program will provide opportunities for the children to become self-sufficient, independent preschoolers.
 They will be encouraged to become independent in all of the daily preschool routines, including: arrival, dismissal, snack, and toileting.
-The children will practice these skills daily and be provided with supports both at school and home.
+The children will practice these skills daily and be provided with support both at school and home.